ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_pmsm_model_9ph_dq/uz_pmsm_model_9ph_dq.rst

 - Sample frequency of the integrator is :math:`T_s=\frac{1}{1\,MHz}`
 - IP-Core clock frequency **must** be :math:`f_{clk}=100\,MHz`!
 - All calculations in the IP-Core are done in double precision
-- Interfaces to PL are realized in fixedpoint, while interfaces to the PS use single precision float values
+- Interfaces to PL are realized in fixed-point, while interfaces to the PS use single-precision float values

 System description
 ==================

-The modelling of the nine-phase machine is based on [[#Slunjski_Diss]_].
+The modeling of the nine-phase machine is based on [[#Slunjski_Diss]_].
 The general idea in this work and also the common approach to model multiphase machines is to transform the phase variables with the VSD and Park transformations as shown and done in :ref:`uz_VSD_transformation` and :ref:`uz_transformation`.
-Transformed voltages are used as input for this IP-core and the outputs will also be in the rotary or stationary reference frame ant not phase variables.
+Transformed voltages are used as input for this IP-core and the outputs will also be in the rotary or stationary reference frame and not phase variables.
 This IP-core contains the electric differential equations and the mechanical part where the torque is calculated.
 Additionally, either a torque load or a fixed speed can be set to test the machine model.
-While the equations are mostly similar to the ones of :ref:`uz_pmsmModel`, thy will be shown here again for the sake of completeness.
+While the equations are mostly similar to the ones of :ref:`uz_pmsmModel`, they will be shown here again for the sake of completeness.
 To obtain more details about the equations and integrators, reading :ref:`uz_pmsmModel` is advised.

 dq equations